 1. Performance.
 The review committee considers the student’s performance in all aspects of the program.
 This includes course grades, evaluations from professors, performance on the major area exam, demonstrated research capability, progress toward completing a dissertation proposal or dissertation, and performance as a teaching and/or research assistant.

 Graduate School rules specify that students must maintain a cumulative and quarter GPA of at least 3.0 based only on courses numbers 400 to 599.
-Business School rules require that students maintain a GPA of at least 3.2 in their major area and in each of the minor areas.
+Foster School rules require that students maintain a GPA of at least 3.2 in their major area and in each of the minor areas.
 See Section III-B for a description of the area GPA requirement.

 2. Progress in completing program requirements.
-A student will be considered to be in violation of the School’s satisfactory progress rules if any of the following deadlines are not met:
+A student may be considered to be in violation of the School’s satisfactory progress rules if any of the following deadlines are not met:

 a.
 The Doctoral Area Advisor in the student’s major field and the Director of the Doctoral Program must approve a program of study by the end of the 2nd quarter in the program.